Toloka/docs/en/guide/concepts/pool-edit.md

 # Editing a pool

-You can edit a pool with the “Open” or “Closed” status.
+You can edit a pool which don't have the **Archived** status.
 While editing, an open pool switches to the “CLOSED_FOR_UPDATE” status.
 For example, this way you can change the payout amount in a running pool.

 {% note info %}